mitchnegus/NE150-discussion/NE150-Disc_2018_Syllabus.md

 - Nuclear structure
 - Nuclear reactions
 - Cross sections
+- The 2/4/6 factor formulae
+- Neutron diffusion Theory
 - Review of differential equations and their solutions
+- Solving the diffusion equation to model nuclear systems
+- The multigroup diffusion equation
+- Point Reactor Kinetics Equations
+- Reactivity variations
 - Using command line interfaces to perform scientific computing

 Please let me know if there are any specific topics you'd like me to cover in more detail.
 I will do my best to hit topics that I found tricky when I took this course, but discussion section will be most effective if you let me know where you are having difficulty.

+A tip from my own experience with this course: **read the assigned chapters before lecture**.
+The lectures can be fast paced, especially if you are trying to absorb the material for the first time.
+I found that the textbook(s) are accessible enough for students who have taken the course prerequisites without having attended lecture.
+This does represent a time commitment on your part, but you _will_ get significantly more from this course if you come to lecture having read through the material.

 ## Discussion policies